James E. Webb: Later life and death

 After retiring from NASA, Webb remained in Washington, DC, serving on several advisory boards, including serving as a regent of the Smithsonian Institution.
 In 1981, he was awarded the Sylvanus Thayer Award by the U.S. Military Academy at West Point for his dedication to his country.

 Webb died from a heart attack at Georgetown University Hospital in Washington on March 27, 1992, at age 85.
 He was buried in Arlington National Cemetery.

 Legacy

-Webb was played by Dan Lauria in the 1998 miniseries From the Earth to the Moon.

-Webb was played by Ken Strunk in the 2016 film Hidden Figures.
+Webb was played by Dan Lauria in the 1998 miniseries From the Earth to the Moon, and by Ken Strunk in the 2016 film Hidden Figures.

-NASA's James Webb Space Telescope (JWST), originally known as the Next Generation Space Telescope, was renamed in Webb's honor in 2002.
-Launched on December 25, 2021, it is described as the successor to the Hubble Space Telescope.
+NASA's James Webb Space Telescope (JWST), originally known as the Next Generation Space Telescope, was renamed after Webb in 2002.
+Launched on December 25, 2021, it is considered the successor to the Hubble Space Telescope.